There are few secular trends that are as impactful to the global economy right now as clean energy.

 The downside of clean energy ETFs is that the industry itself is still highly speculative.

 Which energy sources will reign supreme in the long run?
-There are many questions that remain to be seen, so putting all of your eggs in the clean energy basket can be a risky play right now.
+Many questions remain to be seen, so putting all of your eggs in the clean energy basket can be a risky play right now.

 Some of these ETFs hold speculative electric vehicle companies which are not yet profitable and could potentially be out of business a decade from now.